taocpp/json/doc/Type-Traits.md

 For brevity we will often write "the traits" instead of "the (corresponding/appropriate/whatever) specialisation of the traits class template".

-TODO: Explain BINDING

 ## Overview

 The class template passed as `Traits` template parameter, most prominently to `tao::json::basic_value<>`, controls the interaction between the JSON library and other C++ types.

-The library includes the traits class template `tao::json::traits<>` with [many specialisations](#default-traits) that is used throughout the library as default.
+The library includes the Type Traits class template `tao::json::traits<>` with [many specialisations](#default-traits) that is used throughout the library as default.
-A custom traits class can be used to change the behaviour of the default traits, and/or to add support for new types.
+A custom Type Traits class can be used to change the behaviour of the default traits, and/or to add support for new types.

-In the first case it is necessary to create a new traits class template.
+* In the first case it is necessary to create a new traits class template.
-In the second case it is also possible to (partially) specialise `tao::json::traits<>` for the new types.
+* In the second case it is also possible to (partially) specialise `tao::json::traits<>` for the new types.

-For a type `T`, the traits class template instantiated with `T` as template argument is used as traits class for `T`.
+As is common, for any type `T`, the Type Traits class template instantiated with `T` as template argument is used as Type Traits class for `T`.

-The default traits use a second template parameter that defaults to `void` to allow to selective enable or disable a particular (partial) specialisation via SFINAE.
+The default Type Traits use a second template parameter that defaults to `void` to selective enable or disable a particular (partial) specialisation via SFINAE.
-For this reason, any template that takes a traits class template as template parameter should be templated over `template< typename... > class Traits`, rather than the more obvious `template< typename > class Traits`.
+For this reason, any template that takes a Type Traits class template as template parameter should be templated over `template< typename... > class Traits`, rather than the more obvious `template< typename > class Traits`.

-We will use the following class in the example implementations of the traits functions.
+We will use the following class in the example implementations of the Type Traits functions.

 ```c++
 struct my_type